Hurence/logisland/logisland-docs/plugins.rst

 SplitText
 ---------
-This is a processor that is used to split a String into fields according to a given mapping
+This is a processor that is used to split a String into fields according to a given Record mapping

+Class
+_____
+com.hurence.logisland.processor.SplitText

 Tags
 ____
-parser, regex, log
+parser, regex, log, record

 Properties
 __________